klnusbaum/UDJ-Server/README.md

 #UDJ

 UDJ is a social music player.
-It allows many people to controll a single music player democratically.
+It allows many people to control a single music player democratically.
 Checkout the [UDJ homepage][home] for more information.
 This is the official UDJ server.
 For details on the API for interacting with this server